-Everyone has art inside themselves but not enough people make art for fear of failing to find the recognition, the appreciation, the compensation that would motivate them.
+Everyone has art inside themselves, but not enough people make art for fear of failing to find the recognition, the appreciation, or the compensation that would motivate them.
 Within the smallest crevices of your life, in the space between brushing your teeth and going to bed, in the time it takes you to get home from work, in the region of your mind not occupied by monotony, create art.
 Irrespective of the apathy the world will show to your artistry, curate the life you deserve and create the art that matches.
 Be an artist Isaac would respect.
-I implore you to be an artist - even if just to yourself.
+I implore you to be an artist — even if just for yourself.

 American off-Broadway rock musical by Gretchen Cryer and Nancy Ford